All-Paca Fleece Neck Gaiter: For Natural Fiber Nerds

 AGC also claims that alpaca fibers are more comfortable (finer) and stronger than merino.
 Full disclosure, I didn’t test this product long enough or extensively enough to judge its durability vs. merino of similar weight.
 Time will tell.
 As far as comfort is concerned, I think it’s a toss-up, at least for me.
 The material is certainly fuzzier than merino but didn’t itch or irritate the sensitive skin around my neck any more or less than competing neck gaiters made of synthetics or natural fibers from other sources.
 Interestingly, I find the AGC Crew Sweater than I own to be slightly itchier on naked skin than the Fleece Gaiter.

-Final Thoughts on the All-Paca Fleece Neck Gaiter
+All-Paca Fleece Neck Gaiter in Review

 The All-Paca Fleece Neck Gaiter is excellent for anyone who needs a neck gaiter with maximum insulation (remember that double-layered construction) with enough shape and stretches to stay on the face when needed.
 The wide neck ensured comfort over or under my other layers and held its shape well with moderate use.